Skip to main content

 01:02:15

-October 6, 2021, Michele Avissar-Whiting, Sylvia Izzo Hunter, Joy Owango, Alex Freeman
+2021 | Oct 06, Michele Avissar-Whiting, Sylvia Izzo Hunter, Joy Owango, Alex Freeman

 It is now common practice for researchers in many disciplines to post their work as a preprint ahead of or in conjunction with submission to a peer-reviewed journal.
-For some, the question is no longer whether to upload a preprint of their work, but when or how quickly to do so.
+For some, the question is no longer whether to upload a preprint of their work but when or how quickly to do so.
 With preprints now a first step in the submission process, publishers and editors have a new set of questions: Where do preprints fit in the scope of upholding scientific rigor?
 What if the study or data are flawed (and potentially harmful to readers, especially those who aren’t scientists)?
 Who takes responsibility for the accuracy of preprints and the data now “published” and available to the public?
 How do we handle retracting, citing, and referencing preprints?
 Are preprints a “move fast and break things” example of new directions in academic publishing, or should we consider implementing some speed bumps?
 This panel will discuss these questions and more.